Mukosame/Zooming-Slow-Mo-CVPR-2020/README.md

 - 2020.3.10: Upload the complete code and pretrained models

 ## Introduction
-The repository contains the entire project (including all the preprocessings) for one-stage space-time video super-resolution with Zooming Slow-Mo.
+The repository contains the entire project (including all the preprocessing) for one-stage space-time video super-resolution with Zooming Slow-Mo.

 Zooming Slow-Mo is a recently proposed joint video frame interpolation (VFI) and video super-resolution (VSR) method, which directly synthesizes an HR slow-motion video from an LFR, LR video.
 It is going to be published in [CVPR 2020](http://cvpr2020.thecvf.com/).
 The most up-to-date paper with supplementary materials can be found at [arXiv](https://arxiv.org/abs/2002.11616).

 In Zooming Slow-Mo, we firstly temporally interpolate features of the missing LR frame by the proposed feature temporal interpolation network.
 Then, we propose a deformable ConvLSTM to align and aggregate temporal information simultaneously.
 Finally, a deep reconstruction network is adopted to predict HR slow-motion video frames.
-If our proposed architectures also help your research, please consider to cite our paper.
+If our proposed architectures also help your research, please consider citing our paper.

-Zooming Slow-Mo achieves the state-of-the-art performance by PSNR and SSIM in Vid4, Vimeo test sets.
+Zooming Slow-Mo achieves state-of-the-art performance by PSNR and SSIM in Vid4, Vimeo test sets.

 ![framework](./dump/framework.png)